GriffithUniLibrary/digital-tools-modular/content/1-organising.md

 Runner up: **Obsidian**

-Obsidian is free and open source
+Obsidian is free and open source, and has many plug-ins that extend its capability.
+Its documents are plain Markdown (.md) text files, meaning it's extremely easy to migrate to and from the app to any other.

 {% capture notes %}